dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 11, { "x" = T₁, … } ]) = < x : T₀ | … >

-Decode a CBOR list beginning with a `12` as a union type:
+Decode a CBOR array beginning with a `12` as a union type:

     decode-1.0(t₁) = t₀   decode-1.0(T₁) = T₀   …